 Manufacturers should always be considering worst-case across all product variations, including input voltage, before submitting test data to the DLC.
 However, in the event that the electrical testing demonstrates a higher wattage at a different voltage than the photometric testing was conducted, the DLC will allow worst-case efficacy to be calculated from taking the lumen output from the photometric testing and dividing by the higher wattage from the electrical testing.
 This calculation approach is permitted to reduce testing burden rather than requiring the manufacturer to retest light output at the worst-case operating voltage.
 This approach is only allowed when the only variable between the LM-79 lumen output test and the electrical test is input voltage, and is based on the premise that the driver output (and therefore lumen output) will not significantly change with input voltage.
 If using the calculation approach, the DLC reserves the right to ask additional questions to confirm the input voltage is not impacting the drive current to the LEDs before moving forward with the review.
 The calculated efficacy will be listed as the Measured Efficacy on the QPL.
 If the manufacturer chooses to retest at the worst-case operating voltage instead of conducting the calculation, the retested values will supersede any calculations.

-Yes.
-Production-ready models that are identical in design and construction to the other product variations in the family, but differ in a measurable parameter to represent a worst case performance metric (i.e. worst case thermal member), can be included in a Family Grouping application if the corresponding test data is provided.
+No, with the exception for ISTMT’s, insitu thermal measurement tests.
+Models that are related in design and construction to the other product variations in the family, but differ in a measurable parameter to represent a worst case thermal performance, can be tested for ISTMT and used to represent worst-case thermal family member.
 For example, this is commonly seen in products with a higher LED drive current than what is intended to be offered to customers to represent the worst case thermal member.
 A description of the testing rationale is required, and may require additional details during the review.

 For white-tunable product submissions, manufacturers must report the performance for their least-efficacious product within their group according to Table 1 in the requirements.
 Performance must be reported for one point within each ANSI quadrangle the product is able to tune to.
 The language in the policy is not intended to state that performance must be reported for the highest CCT and lowest CCT within each quadrangle, but rather one point in each quadrangle from the lowest CCT to the highest CCT the product can tune to.